 The two semesters I had students complete this project, all groups picked a movie or TV show as their source text.
 I made sure no group used the same source text, so there would be no overlap when students presented their remediations.
 I also clarified that “non-digital” didn’t mean they couldn’t use any digital tools to create that particular remediation.
 They could type up and design a magazine article on their computer, for example.
 But, it would be for a print version of a magazine, not a digital one.
 So hyperlinks or videos, for example, were not genre conventions that they could use for that particular remediation.

 For the first requirement (including a written component), I didn’t require a minimum amount of words.
 The written text just had to be present at some point in a way that fit the genre.
 For example, students included individual words and short phrases on screen in their movie trailers.
 A couple students made Instagram accounts for fictional characters.
 As such, the captions counted as their written component.
 The point wasn’t to make them write a lot in their multimodal compositions themselves, since that’s not a genre convention common to plenty of multimodal genres.
 The rest of this project would require plenty of information best shared in written form, so I welcomed remediation genres that required very little writing in and of themselves.
+[I introduced students to the free tool, Canva, so that students had plenty of multimodal genre templates to work with when creating their compositions.
+Here’s a video on how I use this tool when teaching.]

 All Project Elements